vechain/ucd-workshop/README.md

 Hi there! :wave:

 In this workshop we will learn how to interact with the VeChain blockchain using [the VeChain SDK](https://docs.vechain.org/developer-resources/sdks-and-providers/sdk).
-Then, we will build an AI Agent on ElizaOS that can answer complex user prompts for blockchain data such as `what is my account balance?` and `hat is the last transaction for account 0xabcd...?` in real time.
+Armed with this knowledge we will build an AI Agent on [ElizaOS](https://elizaos.ai/) that understands blockchain related user prompts and interacts with the blockchain in real time.

+By the end of the workshop you will have a working agent that answers prompts like `what is my account balance?` and `what is the last transaction for account 0xabcd...?` and you will know how to extend its capabilities to answer even more complex prompts.

 ## Table of Contents